Gianluca Faliva: Pro and international career

 In 1997 Faliva signed a professional contract with Benetton Treviso, one of the highest-ranked clubs in Italy.

 With Treviso, Faliva proved to be a class player and earned his first international call-up from coach Georges Coste against then-World Champions South Africa in Durban in June 1999.
 Italy suffered its worst defeat ever, but Faliva was handed his first cap after coming in as a sub.

 The next-in-charge head coaches Massimo Mascioletti and Brad Johnstone dismissed Faliva, who had to wait for three years before his second cap (and his first start); it happened against New Zealand in 2002 under coach John Kirwan.
 Kirwan also awarded Faliva his third and fourth caps, against Argentina and Australia.

 In the meanwhile, Faliva's club career with Treviso continued flourishing on a national and European level.
 He is second for number of national titles won (7) after Massimiliano Perziano (8) and alongside other players such as Denis and Manuel Dallan, Carlo Checchinato and Romano Bettarello.

-Excluded from the Italian squad due to the presence of Andrea Lo Cicero, Martin Castrogiovanni, Salvatore Perugini, Carlos Nieto and Federico Pucciariello amongst others, Faliva remained one of the best props in the national league.
-This earned him a much-valued call-up to the most prestigious invitational side in international rugby, the Barbarians.
+Excluded from the Italian squad due to the presence of Andrea Lo Cicero, Martin Castrogiovanni, Salvatore Perugini, Carlos Nieto and Federico Pucciariello amongst others, Faliva remained a props in the national league.
+This earned him a call-up to the Barbarians.
 He played his only game for them in March 2005, in a defeat against Leicester Tigers.
-Curiously, all of Faliva's international games (including this one) ended with a defeat for his side.

 In 2007, Faliva left Benetton Treviso to join Rugby Rovigo.
 In 2009 he decided to quit the professional game after having been sidelined throughout the previous season due to injury.